a-type/0g/README.md

 The Editor renders the initial state of all Entities.
 But the Editor isn't only for initial states.
 We can bring up the Editor any time during gameplay to tweak.

+## Plugins

+Plugins can add behavior to the World.
+Physics is a good plugin example.
+Plugins have several hook points:

+1. _Context_: plugins can provide values to Context.
+2. _Providers_: plugins can wrap the World tree in Providers.

+... more ? ...